trilitech/tezos-developer-docs/docs/smart-contracts/deploying.md

 - `GAZ_FEE` is a specified maximal fee the user is willing to pay for this operation (using the --burn-cap parameter).

 ### Deploying via online IDE
-As for deploying through your online IDE, if you are using LIGO or SmartPy programming languages, you can simply deploy your smart contracts through their respective online IDEs.
+As for deploying through your online IDE, if you are using LIGO or SmartPy programming languages, you can deploy your smart contracts through their respective online IDEs.
 - [SmartPy online IDE](https://smartpy.io/)
 - [LIGO online IDE](https://ligolang.org/?lang=jsligo)